Laurie Mills: World War 2

 Mills did not depart for war until late in 1940 however he had enlisted several months earlier.
 He was part of a large group of men who enlisted for service in the Second New Zealand Expeditionary Force around early May.
 It was reported that the (several hundred) men were being posted “to various arms of the service in the Third Echelon, reinforcements, Training Battalion and training Regiment, and will be proceeding to Papakura, Trentham and Burnham mobilisation camps”.
 Mills was going to the Papakura Camp as part of the 6th Field Regiment Artillery, coincidentally his Richmond team mate Trevor Bramley was also in the same group.
 They were training close to Auckland which meant many were able to continue playing sport in the weekends as the forces released soldiers for such a reason.
 They met at the Drill Hall on Rutland Street at 9am on Wednesday, 15 May to leave by train at 10:30am for Papakura.

 He embarked on 27 August 1940.
 At the time his next of kin was stated as “Mrs Irene Mills (mother), 19 Stanmore Road, Grey Lynn, Auckland, New Zealand”.
 With his rank being “gunner” and his service number 24646.
 His unit was New Zealand Artillery, 6 Field Regiment.
 On 21 June 1941 a short piece in the Auckland Star appeared which was titled “Richmond Players Overseas”.
 It said “three prominent rugby league players, members of the Richmond club, L.D.
-Mills, T. Bramley, and J Vernall, are reported safe back in the Middle East after participating in the Greec and Crete campaigns.
+Mills, T. Bramley, and J Vernall, are reported safe back in the Middle East after participating in the Greece and Crete campaigns.
 It was a remarkable coincidence that Mills and Bramley met on the same transport in the hurried evacuation after being separated for some weeks.
 Mills went home to England with the New Zealand Kiwi team in 1939 and a promising career as a wing three-quarter was predicted for him.
 Bramley played in several Army games in Cairo and is the proud possessor of the General Freyberg Medal won by a New Zealand unit.
 The medal is actually in Auckland.
 Both Vernall and Bramley played at fullback for Richmond a few seasons ago”.